 An xkcd Leap-Smearing Clock Anthony Biondo 2020-02-11

-Humor In the current xkcd comic, a new method of adjusting for leap years is proposed.
-Instead of adding on a day called February 29th, we simply make the month of February about 3.4% longer ... by slowing down our clocks by 3.4%.
-The clock below implements this, along with an explanation below: Explanation:
+Humor A recent xkcd comic proposes a new method of adjusting for leap years.
+Instead of adding on a day called February 29th, it proposes that we simply make the month of February about 3.4% longer ... by slowing down our clocks by 3.4%.
+The clock below implements this, along with an explanation of the reasoning: Explanation: